-In particular, Log Service offers diversified time series analysis algorithms to help you quickly solve problems related to time series prediction, time series anomaly detection, sequence decomposition, and multi-time series clustering.
-Additionally, the algorithms are compatible with standard SQL interfaces, which greatly simplifies use of the algorithms and improves troubleshooting efficiency.
+In particular, Log Service offers diversified time series analysis algorithms to help you quickly solve problems related to time series prediction, time series anomaly detection, time series decomposition, and multi-time series clustering.
+In addition, the algorithms are compatible with standard SQL functions.
+This greatly simplifies the use of the algorithms and improves troubleshooting efficiency.

-- Various smooth operations on single-time series sequences are supported.
+- Supports various smooth operations on single-time series sequences.

-- Algorithms related to prediction, anomaly detection, change point detection, inflexion point detection, and multi-period estimation of single-time series sequences are supported.
+- Supports algorithms related to the prediction, anomaly detection, change point detection, inflexion point detection, and time series forecasting of single-time series sequences.

-- Decomposition operations on single-time series sequences are supported.
+- Supports decomposition operations on single-time series sequences.

-- Various clustering algorithms of multi-time series sequences are supported.
+- Supports various clustering algorithms of multi-time series sequences.

-- Multi-field pattern mining (based on numeric or text columns) are supported.
+- Supports multi-field pattern mining (based on the sequence of numeric data or text).

 - The input time series data must be sampled from the same interval.